 - Where you have consented to such disclosure; or

 We may use the personal information collected from you for the purpose of providing you with direct marketing material such as articles that may be of interest to you, however you may, by contacting us, request not to receive such information and we will give effect to that request.
-Please allow two weeks for your request to be actioned.
+Please allow 14 days for your request to be actioned.

 We may disclose your personal information to superannuation fund trustees, insurance providers, product issuers and other third parties for the purpose of giving effect to your Investment Strategy and the recommendations made by us.